In the Torah world of recent generations, a true revolution has taken place.

 The ability to learn independently

-An annotated Gemara is an important tool,
+Annotated Gemara is an important tool,

-But it cannot replace the foundation.
+but it cannot replace the foundation.

-Anyone who wants to truly learn Gemara
+Anyone who truly wants to learn Gemara

-Must build the fundamentals:
+must build the basics:

 Language